Milap Chand Jain

-Milap Chand Jain (21 July 1929-29 April 2015) was the former Chief Justice of the Rajasthan High Court.
+Milap Chand Jain (21 July 1929 – 29 April 2015) was a former Chief Justice of the Delhi High Court.

 He was born in 1929 in Jodhpur, Rajasthan.
 After obtaining his B. Com. and LLM degrees, he was appointed a judge of the Rajasthan High Court in 1978, and he later rose to become the Chief Justice.
 He was also the chairman of the Jain Commission set up by the Government of India to inquire into Rajiv Gandhi's assassination.